SamyTahar/my-travel-plans/README.md

   * Radiation free.
   * Best location to watch your own country
-  * On space bottle for free
+  * One space bottle for free